bahrus/aggregator-fn/README.md

 # aggregator-fn

-NB:  aggregator-fn shares quite a bit of code with [litter-g](https://www.webcomponents.org/element/litter-g), as they both tackle similar problems.
-It would be natural to use the two together (without much additional overhead.)

 \<aggregator-fn\> is a non-visual custom element that aggregates properties together using an inline JS expression.

-This component is designed to provide an alternative to Polymer's template string interpolation.
 It is most useful for markup-centric applications, consisting of web components that are not controlled by some state managed component container -- for example a ["peer-to-peer" binding framework](https://github.com/bahrus/p-et-alia).

 The initial motivator for this component is being able to build url's from a form consisting of input elements -- declaratively.

+See [form-matter](https://github.com/bahrus/form-matter) for an alternative.

 ## Syntax: